Sarrabah/backend-project/README.md

 ### 3\.
 Set environment variables

-Create a `.env` file at the project root to store django secret key and your database information.
+Create a `.env` file at the project root to store django secret key and your database information (You must install mysql locally)

 ### 4\.
 Run migrations